-For better or worse, AdWords is the lifeblood of many businesses.
+For better or worse, AdWords is the lifeblood of many a B2B business.
 AdWords offers a unique advantage over other forms of advertising because it’s measurable.
-As a marketer or a business owner AdWords gives you the power to very easily measure your return-on-investment.
+As a marketer or a business owner, AdWords gives you the power to very easily measure your return-on-investment.

 With it’s highly relevant and targeted platform; it gives you the opportunity to focus your advertising budget on a specific target audience that is looking to buy.
 Such laser focus gives businesses the upper hand in both profit and ROI, making Google AdWords a must.